Qifei-C/Genuine-ESFP/README.md

 # ESE6500_FP
-This repository store files of the final project of 6500
+This repository store files of the final project of group QX